compositeurdigital/compositeurdigital.github.io/UX/en/organise_content/supported_content/sequences.md

 ![Sequence explorer](../../img/content_sequence_folder.JPG) ![Sequence layers](../../img/content_sequence_layers.JPG)

+## Hot spots

+A sample containing hot spots definitions for sequences is available in the section below.

 ## Download a sample

 A Demo Universe which contains a sample for a sequence is available, [give it a try!](../Demo-Universe.zip) &#x1f604;

 Next : [Mortgage Simulator (Compositeur Digital UX format)](simulator.md)